microsoft/TypeScript-Handbook/pages/Advanced Types.md

 let originalProps = unproxify(proxyProps);
 ```

-Note that this unwrapping inference works best on homomorphic mapped types.
+Note that this unwrapping inference only works on homomorphic mapped types.
-If the mapped type is not homomorphic you might have to explicitly give a type parameter to your unwrapping function.
+If the mapped type is not homomorphic you will have to explicitly give a type parameter to your unwrapping function.